Duplicate of ptolemy.gui.Top

 3) Remove the copy of Top - which means that invoking vergil from the kepler

 build system would not be able to invoke the build system.

 4) Updating the copy of Top to fix bug 3801 and then moving this bug to 2.X.Y

 seems like a quick workaround.

-#8 Updated by Chad Berkley about 10 years ago
+#8 Updated by Chad Berkley over 10 years ago

 Though overrides are not technically "bugs," they do represent the potential for many true bugs in the future.
 We have been dealing with this for 5 years.
 Each of us has created an override and said "we'll make sure we maintain that" but eventually it is forgotten until something really bad starts happening then it takes forever to debug the problem.
 So even though overrides are not technically bugs, personally, I would prefer if they did not exist in any core module of Kepler.
 They have enough potential to create future bugs that they should be avoided and in their place, functionality added to make the feature extendable in a configurable manner.

-#9 Updated by David Welker about 10 years ago
+#9 Updated by David Welker over 10 years ago